Mechs vs. Minions Review

 • It is genuinely exciting opening up the new mission packets as you move through the campaign.
 I’m not going to spoil anything, but you do find some cool stuff in those envelopes.

 • Mechs vs. Minions has one of the best board game inserts ever made.
 Everything is protected inside the box and there are labeled spots for most of the components.
-Everything fits perfectly, making the jobs of setting the game up and tearing it down a million times easier.
+Everything fits perfectly, making setting the game up and tearing it down a million times easier.

 Cons